aergoio/ARC2NFT/factory/README.md

 ## Creating from another contract

-The call uses this format:
+The call has this format:

 ```lua
 contract.call(arc2_factory, "new_arc2_nft", name, symbol, initial_supply, options)